YM-Xiu/AR-VIM/README.md

 <figure>
   <img src="imgs/datasethd.png" alt="Description" width="1200"/>
-  <figcaption align="center"><b>Figure 1.</b> Samples from the AR-VIM dataset.
+  <figcaption align="center"> Samples from the AR-VIM dataset.
 Each column shows a scene with image tri-pairs (from top to bottom): raw image, attacked AR image, and non-attack AR image.
 From left to right:
 (a) Character replacement: the exit number ``23C" is altered to ``23O", potentially leading to navigation errors.
 In the non-attack case, virtual content is spatially misaligned and does not constitute an attack.
 (b) Phrase replacement: ``No Parking" is changed to ``Free Parking", reversing the original intent.
 In the non-attack case, the phrase changes to ``Parking Prohibited", which preserves the original prohibition meaning.
 (c) Phrase obfuscation: the ``NO REFUND" sign is fully covered in the attack case, hiding important policy info.
 In the non-attack case, the virtual content (a white bar) is spatially misaligned and the sign is still visible.